 Sometimes it’s just better to buy then to make it yourself.
 Secondly, can you make sure that the raw material you are using is the right one for the job?

 What if steel would be better than copper for the main support structure of a product but the rest can be in a more affordable metal like the latter.
 Can you create a molding for your product so you can get more consistency when it comes to manufacturing?
 Then the big three have to be researched: quality, price and durability.

 We highly recommend that when you have gotten your product or part down to a tee, then you need to copyright it.
 Most products have a patent, but their parts do not.
 This is why you see throughout history, products that had the best inner parts, were ripped off and a shell put over the top to hide this fact.
 And they got away with it!

-So you need to protect your intellectual property by going to the standards and regulatory bodies with your unique design and blueprint plans.
+So you need toby going to the standards and regulatory bodies with your unique design and blueprint plans.
 They will designate it as your product and thus, no one can copy it.

 Simplify the process

 The manufacturing process is going to be difficult if you don’t have a way to mass produce.
 This is why a die change of your design is so important.
 It gives the exact same blueprint of a product each time it is trampled.